 The following example shows a VM instance with multiple network interfaces,

 where each one is in a network that's peered with each other.
 In this case,

-vm1 doesn't requires a source-based routing policy.
+vm1 doesn't require a source-based routing policy.
 Traffic leaving the VM

 instance to each subnet uses the corresponding network interface.

 vm1 sends traffic to the IP address of

 vm2-nic1, traffic goes into

 A subnet has a single primary IP address range and, optionally, one or more secondary IP address ranges.
 For each subnet IP address range, Google Cloud creates a subnet route.
 When you use VPC Network Peering, Google Cloud always exchanges the subnet routes between the two peered networks.
 If firewall rules in each network permit communication, VM instances in one network can communicate with instances in the peered network.

 When you establish a peering relationship, Google Cloud checks that a subnet's primary and secondary ranges don't overlap with other ranges in peered networks.